-On a hot morning this past June, a dozen volunteers gathered to clear a quarter-mile path that winds from the road to the waterfront, providing visitors with access to one of the future picnic and canoe landing areas.
+On a hot morning in June 2018, a dozen volunteers gathered to clear a quarter-mile path that winds from the road to the waterfront, providing visitors with access to one of the future picnic and canoe landing areas.
 Some of that path will ultimately be completely cleared to enable car-top boating access.

 Helping to ensure more people can #FindYourWay along treasured rivers and trails is so important.
 We hope you will join us in supporting these great resources and celebrating the 50th anniversary of the National Trails and National Wild & Scenic Rivers systems.